SomuSysAdmin/Notes/CCNA_RS/CommandRef/ICND2_Cmd.md

 ```

 ## Client-Side configuration
-The first thing we have to do on the client is set up a **dialer interface**.
+The first thing we have to do on the client is set up a **dialer interface**, which lets us specify various layer 2 and layer 3 parameters for the PPPoE connection.
 A _dialer interface_ is a logical interface that points to a **dialer pool**.
 This _dialer pool_ contains one or more physical interfaces.
 We'll be configuring our dialer interface to dynamically obtain an IP address from the PPPoE server via PPP's NCP of **IP Control Protocol (_IPCP_)** (instead of _DHCP_ which is used over Ethernet).
 We'd also set the MTU to `1492B`.
 This is because the typical Ethernet (non-jumbo) frames have an MTU of `1500B` but our PPP header is of `8B`.
 We'd like to avoid the processor overhead of frame fragmentation which will be caused by a frame of `1508B` while still accommodating the PPP header.
 Finally, we'll ask the dialer interface to use the PPP encapsulation:
 ```
 R1(config)#int dialer 1
 R1(config-if)#ip address negotiated